lysol/paraffin/README.markdown

 PARAFFIN
 --------

 Full-fledged ORM is a gnarly beast.
-This is a pretty simply library, that just provides some work-alike features and a pattern for writing object-oriented database code.
+This is a pretty simple library, that provides some work-alike features and a pattern for writing object-oriented database code.
 Joins, subqueries, and arbitrary queries are written within static methods which return instances of the surrounding class.